 B.A., Denison University; M.Div., Vanderbilt University Divinity School; Ph.D., University of Chicago Divinity School

-William Brosend is professor of New Testament at the School of Theology.
+William Brosend is professor of New Testament and director of the Thriving in Ministry program at the School of Theology.
 A priest of the Diocese of Kentucky, he came to The Episcopal Church after more than 20 years of parish ministry and seminary teaching in the American Baptist Churches, U.S.A.
 Prior to his appointment at the School of Theology, he served as associate director of the Louisville Institute, a program of the Religion Division of the Lilly Endowment, Inc. While at Sewanee, he has served as director of the seminary’s Advanced Degrees Program, launching the Doctor of Ministry in Preaching track, and as executive director of the Episcopal Preaching Foundation.

 In addition to many articles, reviews, and book chapters, he is the author and co-author of five books, including (Cambridge University Press) and (Westminster John Knox Press).
 Recent publications include (Cascade Books) and (Abingdon Press).
 Brosend's current project is Parable: a commentary on the stories of Jesus, Baker Academic, 2021.